 During another ER visit (one that didn’t involve passing out) the doctor looked down my throat, declared that it looked a little red, and decided he wanted to perform a strep test.
 Yes, strep.
 Despite the fact that I was anaphylactic to tree nuts and came in for a case of known ingestion.
 I guess my lack of full-blown swelling and wheezing meant my reaction wasn’t recognizable.

-Not everybody has positive experiences at the ER even now, but food allergies are taken a lot more seriously by doctors these days.
+Unfortunately, not everybody has positive experiences at the ER even now.
+But food allergies are taken a lot more seriously by doctors these days.

 #8 Regular allergy testing by Allergists